raspberrypilearning/chatbot/en/step_5.md

 --- task ---

-Test your code, you’ll now see that you get a response when you answer yes or no. Your chatbot should reply with ‘That’s great to hear!’ when you answer yes (which is not case-sensitive), but will reply with ‘Oh no!’ if you type anything else.
+Test your code.
+You should get a different response when you answer "no" and when you answer "yes": your chatbot should reply with "That’s great to hear!" when you answer "yes" (which is not case-sensitive), and reply with "Oh no!" when you answer **anything else**.

 ![Testing a yes/no reply](images/chatbot-if-else-test.png)

 --- /task ---

-You can put any code inside an `if, then, else`{:class="blockcontrol"} block, not just code to make your chatbot speak.
-If you click your chatbot's **Costume** tab, you'll see that it has more than one costume.
+You can put any code inside an `if, then, else`{:class="blockcontrol"} block, not just code to make your chatbot speak!

+If you click your chatbot's **Costume** tab, you'll see that there is more than one costume.

 ![chatbot costumes](images/chatbot-costume-view.png)

 --- task ---

-Now lets change the chatbot's costume to match your response.
+Change your chatbot's code so that the chatbot switches costumes when you type in your answer.

 ![Testing a changing costume](images/chatbot-costume-test.png)